buddypress/wp-cli-buddypress/readme.md

 ## Using

-This package implements several commands, depending on the current activated BuddyPress component:
+This package implements several commands, depending on the current activated BuddyPress component.
+Here are a few examples:

 ### wp bp activity